-Abstract photography also referred to experimental, conceptual or concrete photography is a means of depicting a visual image that doesn’t have any direct or immediate association with the object world and has been created through photographic equipment.
+Abstract photography also referred to as experimental, conceptual, or concrete photography is a means of depicting a visual image that doesn’t have any direct or immediate association with the object world and has been created through photographic equipment.

 Watch the photo above and try to think of something translatable.
 There are no wrong answers.
 It really depends on how you want to see it, so as a photographer you also have advantages over this.

 As I have mentioned before, perspective is everything in photography.
-Unique perspective can bring out so many appealing features of any location.
-It is really astonishing how drone photography can show others amazing location from a different point of view.
+A unique perspective can bring out so many appealing features of any location.
+It is really astonishing how drone photography can show others amazing locations from a different point of view.

-Try to capture the environment that is seldom visible from the ground and then use line, shapes, and colors to create an unreal structure.
-The more unreal the colors, shapes and texture and patterns, the more bizarre it appears to the viewers.
+Try to capture the environment that is seldom visible from the ground and then use lines, shapes, and colors to create an unreal structure.
+The more unreal the colors, shapes and texture, and patterns, the more bizarre it appears to the viewers.

-It can be anything, commonly we are perceived by images of animals, faces, or objects in the clouds, the landscapes, the moon and even in Mars.
+It can be anything, commonly we are perceived by images of animals, faces, or objects in the clouds, the landscapes, the moon, and even on Mars.

-In drone photography, you are more likely to see such pareidolia than any photography.
+In drone photography, you are more likely to see such pareidolia than in any other type of photography.
 When you look downwards from above, you have a large area and a different perspective of things.
 So, from above, we are more prone to find those patterns that can perceive our vision.